somfink/tic-tac-toe/README.md

 # Tic Tac Toe Game

 This game was made to practice using typescript in React on a real example.
+Allows you to play in a PvP or player vs computer configuration by using a simple random computer selection algorithm.

 ## Stack: